🚀 See Middesk in action with an instant, self-guided demo

 In other words, business verification is not just about verifying the accuracy of the business’s details.
 It’s also about establishing that there are legitimate people who own the business, and assessing how risky the business – including its owners – is to start or maintain a relationship with, based on its situation and actions.

-Middesk’s Business Verification solution covers all three of these areas through our integration with Socure and our API connections to US state Secretary of State offices.
-This gives you information about the business’s owners, including if they’re on any sanctions or financial watchlists.
+Middesk’s Verify solution covers all three of these areas through our integration with Socure and our API connections to US state Secretary of State offices.
+This gives you information about the business’s owners, including checking if they’re on any sanctions or financial watchlists.
 In addition, Middesk provides information for risk assessment such as business category, web presence snapshot, litigation and bankruptcy information, and timelines of business information changes.

 No items found.